 You may elect to treat a specified liability loss as if it were not a specified liability loss.
 If you make this election, the loss carryback period will be 2 years (3 years if the loss is an eligible loss; 5 years if the loss is a farming loss).
-To make the election, attach a statement to your 1998 income tax return filed on or before the due date (including extensions) that you are electing to treat any 1998 specified liability losses as if they were not specified liability losses.
-Also, if you filed your return timely without making that election, you may still make the election by filing an amended return within 6 months of the due date of the return (excluding extensions).
+To make the election, attach a statement to your 1999 income tax return filed on or before the due date (including extensions) that you are electing to treat any 1999 specified liability losses as if they were not specified liability losses.
+If you filed your return timely without making that election, you may still make the election by filing an amended return within 6 months of the due date of the return (excluding extensions).
 Attach the election to the amended return and write "Filed pursuant to section 301.9100-2" on the election statement.
 File the amended return at the same address that you filed the original return.
-Once you make the election, it is
+Once made, the election is irrevocable.